ART MILL STUDIOS

 A: For the safety and enjoyment of all tenants, the studios will prohibit the following:

-- Loud music.
+- Music.
 Artists are asked to wear headphones while listening to music.

 - Unsolicited critiques.
 Please offer opinions of your fellow artists’ work only if asked.